eth-cscs/sarus/doc/user/user_guide.rst

     REPOSITORY   TAG          IMAGE ID       CREATED      SIZE         SERVER

-To remove images pulled from 3rd party registries or images loaded from local tar archives you need to enter the image descriptor (repository[:tag]) as displayed by the :program:`sarus images` command:
+To remove images pulled from 3rd party registries or images loaded from local tar archives you need to enter the image reference as displayed by the :program:`sarus images` command:

 .. code-block:: bash